graphql/graphiql/packages/codemirror-graphql/README.md

 ## External Fragments Example

-If you want to have autcompletion for external fragment definitions, there's a new configuration setting available
+If you want to have autocompletion for external fragment definitions, there's a new configuration setting available

 ```ts
 import CodeMirror from 'codemirror';